reposense/RepoSense/docs/dg/projectManagement.md

 * Ensure that you have **JDK `1.8.0`** installed (==Not other major release versions such as **JDK `9`** or **JDK `11`**==).
 * Ensure that the `JAVA_HOME` environment variable is correctly set to your JDK installation directory.
 You can refer to the [JDK Installation Guide](https://docs.oracle.com/cd/E19182-01/821-0917/inst_jdk_javahome_t/index.html).
-* Ensure that you have merged the `master` branch to the `release` branch in the [upstream repository](https://github.com/RepoSense/reposense) according to the following stpes:
+* Ensure that you have merged the [upstream](https://github.com/RepoSense/reposense) `master` branch into both the local and upstream `release` branch according to the following steps:
-    1. In your local repository, reset your master branch to be exactly the same as the upstream master branch.
+    1. In your local repository, reset your `master` branch to be exactly the same as the upstream `master` branch.
-    1. Check out to the local release branch, and merge the master branch into it with `git merge master --no-ff` (no fast forward to keep the commit history for releases)
+    1. Switch to the local `release` branch, and merge the `master` branch into it with `git merge master --no-ff` (no fast forward to keep the commit history for releases)
-    1. Push the local release branch directly to the [upstream release branch](https://github.com/reposense/RepoSense/tree/release) (make sure you have the push access).
+    1. Push the local `release` branch directly to the [upstream `release` branch](https://github.com/reposense/RepoSense/tree/release) (make sure you have the push access).

 To make a release for RepoSense on Github, please follow the `Creating a release` section in the [Github Docs](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository).<br>